 Planning Your Course: A Decision Guide

-- Which students enroll in this course (number, prior knowledge and experience, motivation, etc.)?
+- Who are the typical students enrolling in this course (number of students, prior knowledge and experience, motivation, access to technology, internet connectivity, etc.)?

-- What role does this course play in the overall educational experience of the students who take it (general education, elective, required, majors-only, lower or upper division, prerequisite for other classes, etc.)?
+- What role does this course play in the overall educational experience of the students who take it (general education, elective, required, prerequisite for other classes, etc.)?

 Identify General Outcomes for the Course

 - What do you want students to be able to know or do upon completing the course?